Trust Central Team

 Helen Whitaker – Head of Governance

-Karen Dobney – Head of HR: Pennine schools
+Karen Dobney – Head of Human Resources and Payroll for Schools

 Saima Bari – Central Team Administrator